Henschke is committed to Quality, Health & Safety and the Environment. Our team has formal policies that ensure we are accountable in these areas.

 The packaging filler used for protecting the glass bottles in our wine cartons is a biodegradable product made from corn and can be re-used in the garden as mulch, or recycled by placing in the green waste bin.

 The purpose of the Henschke Environmental Policy is to define a vision for the future and to set environmental priorities and goals.
-The family-based business is committed to sustainability and will (do all that is reasonably practical to) identify potential risks to our environment by implementing an Environmental Management System (EMS) to guide and monitor decisions to progress down this path.
+The family business is committed to sustainability and will identify potential risks to our environment by implementing an Environmental Management System (EMS).

 • Provides commercial benefit to the family stakeholders